Travel credit cards: Airline cards vs. travel rewards cards

 If you’re interested in traveling and trying to earn rewards for your next trip, you may be wondering whether you’re better off with an airline rewards credit card or a general travel rewards credit card.
-Both types of cards come with travel-related perks—and may help you avoid foreign transaction fees—but there are some key differences to consider when making your decision.
+Depending on the card, both can come with travel-related benefits, like avoiding foreign transaction fees.
+But there are some key differences to consider when making your decision.

 Types of travel credit cards

 Keep in mind that the rewards systems for airline and general travel cards may vary.
-For instance, one card might deliver a flat rewards rate on every purchase, while another card might give you a higher rate on travel-related purchases.
+For instance, one card might deliver a flat rewards rate on every purchase, while another card might give you a higher rate on your travel purchases like hotel reservations, airfare and rental cars.

 What is a general travel rewards credit card?